-With temperatures soaring and summer just around the corner, we’re going to be cooking, eating and, just for you, writing about one of our true loves here at Average Joes HQ, barbeque.
-This week just so happens to mark National BBQ Week 2018 (or #NatBBQ2018 as the kids are calling it), so to celebrate here’s a run-down of the best barbecues we’ve had the pleasure of demolishing in London!
+With summer just around the corner, we’re going to be cooking, eating and, just for you, writing about one of our true loves here at Average Joes HQ; barbecue.
+This week also just so happens to mark National BBQ Week 2019 (or #NatBBQ2019 as the kids are calling it), so to celebrate here’s a run-down of the best barbecues we’ve had the pleasure of demolishing in London!

 Location: 35 Sclater Street, E1 6LB.